 12. Prepare for Arrival

-**Quick Refresh:** Before the plane touches down, take a moment to visit the restroom.
-A quick brush of your teeth and a splash of water on your face can do wonders to wake you up and get you feeling ready to go.
+Quick Refresh: Before the plane touches down, take a moment to visit the restroom.
+A quick brush of your teeth and a splash of water on your face can do wonders.
+It wakes you up and gets you feeling ready to go.

-**Change of Clothes:** If you have a change of clothes in your carry-on, now is an ideal time to change.
-Slipping into something clean will instantly make you feel more comfortable and ready to tackle whatever comes next.
-Even just swapping your shirt can make a big change.
+Change of Clothes: If you have a change of clothes in your carry-on, now is an ideal time to change.
+Slipping into something clean will make you feel more comfortable right away.
+It readies you to tackle whatever comes next.
+Even just swapping your shirt can make a big difference.

-**Money and Transportation:** Get your local cash sorted out before you land.
-There is nothing worse than landing, waiting in line at customs, only to find out you have to wait in another line at an ATM with everyone else on your flight.
+Money and Transportation: Get your local cash sorted out before you land.
+Nothing is worse than landing, waiting in line at customs, and then finding out you must wait in another line at an ATM with everyone else on your flight.
 Also, have a plan for getting from the airport to your destination.
-Whether it is a pre-booked taxi, train tickets, or directions for the bus.
-Knowing your transportation options ahead of time will save you headaches and get your trip off to a smooth start.
+This could be a pre-booked taxi, train tickets, or directions for the bus.
+Knowing your transportation options ahead of time will save you headaches.
+It gets your trip off to a smooth start.

-By taking a few minutes to prepare before landing, you'll not only feel better physically, but you'll also reduce potential stress.
-When you arrive ready, organized, and refreshed, you set the stage for a great trip!
-It is about keeping that comfortable feeling going from the plane and into your destination.
+By taking a few minutes to prepare before landing, you will feel better physically.
+You will also cut down on potential stress.
+When you arrive ready, organized, and refreshed, you set the stage for a great trip.
+It's about keeping that comfortable feeling going from the plane into your destination.

 Final Thoughts